ilanschnell/ironpkg/patches/README.txt

 tree for setuptools that enstaller effectively uses to get to it's current state.

-See makepatches for a script to generate the files in this directory.
+See make_patches for a script to generate the files in this directory.